 Official: Arizona schools need virus data to reopen campuses

-PHOENIX (AP) — Arizona's school districts should be empowered to reopen campuses for the new school year based on public health data instead of committing now to specific reopening dates, the state's top education official said Tuesday.
+PHOENIX (AP) — Arizona's school districts should be empowered to reopen campuses for the new school year based on public health data instead of committing now to specific reopening dates, the state's top education official said.

-Superintendent of Public Instruction Kathy Hoffman said she outlined her priorities to Gov. Doug Ducey, who is expected to announce the next steps for school reopenings this week.
+Superintendent of Public Instruction Kathy Hoffman said Tuesday evening that she outlined her priorities to Gov. Doug Ducey, who is expected to announce the next steps for school reopenings this week.

-Ducey, a Republican, previously delayed the start of the school year until Aug.
-17, weeks after most Arizona schools reopen after the summer break.
+Ducey, a Republican, previously delayed the start of the school year until at least Aug.
+17, weeks after most Arizona schools typically reopen following the summer break.

+Ducey's spokesman, Patrick Ptak, said Wednesday that he is continuing to work closely with Hoffman, school superintendents around the state, education leaders and the Legislature on a school reopening plan that provides certainty.

+“We are listening to members of the education community,” Ptak said in a statement.
+“The safety of our students, staff and educators is our top priority.
+Our goal is ensuring parents have options and schools have stability, while giving them the tools and guidance they need to make data-informed decisions.”

 Schools also need a guarantee of full funding for distance learning, Hoffman said.